shiv5345/BlinkIt-Grocery-Sales-Dashboard/README.md

-# BlinkIt-Grocery-Sales-Dashboard
+# BlinkIt-Grocery-Sales-Dashboard<br>
-2024
+2024<br>
-🚀 Power BI Dashboard: Blinkit Grocery Sales Analysis
+🚀 Power BI Dashboard: Blinkit Grocery Sales Analysis<br>
-🔍 Dive into insights from one of India’s fastest-growing grocery delivery platforms — Blinkit!
+🔍 Dive into insights from one of India’s fastest-growing grocery delivery platforms — Blinkit!<br>

-This interactive dashboard offers a comprehensive analysis of:
+This interactive dashboard offers a comprehensive analysis of:<br>

-📊 Total Sales: $1.2M+
+📊 Total Sales: $1.2M+  <br>

-📦 Number of Items: 8,523
+📦 Number of Items: 8,523<br>
-🌟 Average Rating: 3.9
+🌟 Average Rating: 3.9<br>
-🍽️ Fat Content Analysis: Low Fat vs Regular
+🍽️ Fat Content Analysis: Low Fat vs Regular<br>
-🏪 Sales by Outlet Type, Size & Location
+🏪 Sales by Outlet Type, Size & Location<br>
-🥫 Top Performing Item Categories: Fruits, Snacks, Dairy & more 📈 Trends by Establishment Year & Visibility
+🥫 Top Performing Item Categories: Fruits, Snacks, Dairy & more<br>
+📈 Trends by Establishment Year & Visibility<br>

-Built using Power BI, this dashboard highlights how data visualization can uncover business insights in the FMCG & retail sector.
+Built using Power BI, this dashboard highlights how data visualization can uncover business insights in the FMCG & retail sector.<br>

-💡 Created by: Shiv Chetan Kumawat
+💡 Created by: Shiv Chetan Kumawat<br>
-📁 Tools Used: Python,Power BI, DAX, Data Modelling
+📁 Tools Used: Python,Power BI, DAX, Data Modelling<br>

-🔗 Let me know your thoughts or if you'd like to collaborate on similar projects!
+🔗 Let me know your thoughts or if you'd like to collaborate on similar projects!<br>